 6. Turn on SSL

 Google encourages HTTPS connections everywhere for a more secure web, and it is a positive ranking signal.
 New Squarespace accounts have SSL turned on by default, but many owners of older Squarespace websites are unaware that Squarespace now offers free SSL certificates.
 See the article below to learn if SSL is right for your website:

 - Related Service // Website Upkeep — We actively keep subscriber websites up-to-date with new and important Squarespace features.

 Look for internal linking opportunities.
 Relevant pages or blog posts can be linked to within your content (not just from your main navigation menu).

-There are many factors to consider when auditing your website, but follow sound SEO practices and you’ll do fine.
-Now that your content is optimized, you will want to promote it to help increase traffic to your site.
-Learn how we can provide further Squarespace SEO help if needed.
+There are many factors to consider when auditing a website, but follow sound SEO practices and you’ll do fine.
+Now that you know how to optimize a Squarespace site, you need to get busy generating a significant amount of high quality content (see Step 2).
+Then you will want to promote your content to help increase traffic to your site — for starters, use social media and your email list.
+And remember to consider what is required for converting site visitors, not just ranking.
+Learn how we can provide further Squarespace help if needed.

 Get the FREE 5-day SEO Series

 - What is it?
 Clear and easy tasks to improve your online presence.